odlevakp/enviro-pi/README.md

 ![SenseHat Ribbon Cable](http://files.phisolutions.eu/enviro-pi-hw1.jpg "SenseHat with Ribbon Cable")

-To use your SenseHat with the ribbon cable, you can remove the GPIO header on the bottom of the hat.
+To use your SenseHat with a ribbon cable, you can remove the GPIO header on the bottom of the hat.
 It won't go easy the first time, just remember, you are removing the bottom one ;-)

 The application was inspired by following resources: